abdullahabduljabbarab/clearance-federation/README.md

 All four run concurrently against the same authoritative airspace state.
 The same aircraft state decodes field-by-field in Wireshark's DIS dissector as an Entity State PDU, byte-verified against the spec, appears in RTI Administration Console as a discoverable DomainParticipant with six DataWriters, and lands in an HLA federation as an `ATCManagedAircraft` object with encoded attributes.
-Same tick, four wires, four vendor runtimes, no shared serialisation code between them.
+Same tick, four wires, three vendor runtimes plus an in-house codec, no shared serialisation code between them.

 This is a read-only mirror of the four federation modules as they live inside CLEARANCE.
 It does not build on its own.
 It exists so